zhiburt/tabled/README.md

 ### Min width

 `MinWidth` sets a minimal width of an object.
-While tinkering content we don't forget about its color.
+This preserves the text color correctly.

 ```rust
 use tabled::{TableIteratorExt, Modify, MinWidth, object::Rows};